nikhilm/uvbook/source/networking.rst

 ..
 NOTE::

-    In case it wasn't obvious there are ``uv_ip6_*`` analogues for the ip4 functions.
+    There are ``uv_ip6_*`` analogues for the ip4 functions.

-Most of the setup functions are normal functions since its all CPU-bound.
+Most of the setup functions are synchronous since they are CPU-bound.
 ``uv_listen`` is where we return to libuv's callback style.
 The second arguments is the backlog queue -- the maximum length of queued connections.